omkarfadtare965/CodeChef/README.md

 - ___Data drift:___ Data drift occurs when the distribution of data changes over time, leading to a decline in model performance.
 This happens when the data used for predictions differs from the data the model was originally trained on.
 - For example, a model predicting house prices may be trained on data from 2010 to 2020.
 If economic factors or housing trends shift, such as a recession or new developments, the data distribution changes, causing the model's predictions to become less accurate.
 - ___Concept drift:___ Concept drift occurs when the relationship between input data and the target output changes over time, leading to a decline in model performance.
 - For example, a model predicting customer churn may be trained on patterns like older customers with long subscriptions being more likely to churn.
-If the business introduces new features that attract younger customers with different behaviors, the model's performance may decline as the underlying customer patterns shift.
+If the business introduces new features that attract younger customers with different behaviours, the model's performance may decline as the underlying customer patterns shift.
 - ___Edge device:___ An edge device is a piece of hardware that processes data locally, closer to where it is generated, rather than sending it to a centralized server or cloud.
-It can perform tasks like collecting data, running AI models, or controlling systems, often used in IoT, manufacturing, and automation.
+It can perform tasks like collecting data, running AI models, or controlling systems, and it is often used in IoT, manufacturing, and automation.
 - ___Data-centric approach:___ Data-centric approach focuses on improving the quality and quantity of the data used to train models.
-- ___Model-centric approach:___ Model-centric approach focuses on improving the algorithms or models parameters regardless of data.
+- ___Model-centric approach:___ Model-centric approach focuses on improving the algorithms or model parameters regardless of data.
 - ___MlOps:___ MlOps (Machine Learning Operations) is a way to manage and deploy machine learning models quickly and efficiently into production.
-- ___Real time predictions:___ It involves making predictions instantly as new data comes in.
+- ___Real-time predictions:___ It involves making predictions instantly as new data comes in.
 - ___Batch predictions:___ It involves making predictions on a group of data at once, rather than one at a time.
-- ___Metadata:___ Metadata(data about your data) helps you understand where your data comes from(data provenance) and how it has been processed(data lineage:history of all the steps data went through before reaching its final form), which is useful for fixing errors and improving your models.
+- ___Metadata:___ Metadata(data about your data) helps you understand where your data comes from(data provenance) and how it has been processed(data lineage: history of all the steps data went through before reaching its final form), which is useful for fixing errors and improving your models.
 - ___Orchestration:___ in simple terms means organizing and coordinating different tasks or components so they work together smoothly.
 - ___Orchestrator:___ is a tool that manages and schedules these tasks, ensuring they run in the correct order based on their dependencies.
 In machine learning
--
+- ___DAG(directed acyclic graph):___ is a powerful tool for structuring ML pipelines

 ## Libraries:
-- TFX (end to end machine learning platform for deploying production ml pipeline)
+- TFX (end-to-end machine learning platform for deploying production ml pipeline)

   ![image](https://github.com/user-attachments/assets/6222935c-ae42-4016-8a58-796c344e7c02)